 Yes.
 We take them very seriously indeed.
 As Buddhists we wish to act ethically and with awareness in all aspects of our lives.
 We are always open to dialogue about any misconduct in our past and the suffering people experience in relation to it.
 We hope the independently directed reconciliation process now being developed by senior members of our Order will help with that.

 Sangharakshita has always openly acknowledged his sexual activity and relationships.
 His recent apology for any harm caused represents the latest of his own engagements with criticism of his behaviour.
 In general, this and many of the other issues arising from the past have been openly discussed in the Order and in our wider community over decades.
 Indeed, for over 10 years it has been agreed that difficult parts of our history should be actively drawn to the attention of anyone who is seeking to make a significant commitment to Buddhist practice within Triratna.

-As you’ll see from other answers below, we recognise that we still need to do better at making sure we have fully integrated awareness of the past into our sense of our community - and that we have done as much as we can to meet the pain some people still feel.
+As you’ll see from other answers in this document, we recognise that we still need to do better at making sure we have fully integrated awareness of the past into our sense of our community – and that we have done as much as we canto meet the pain some people still feel.

 Although celibacy is not required in our Order or community, we have for many years strongly discouraged sexual relationships between members of the Order and those they teach, based in part on lessons learned from our own early days.

 We recognise that people in teaching roles or similar have a particular responsibility in this area, especially to those new to Triratna.
 We propose that they do not start a sexual relationship while they are the other person’s main connection with Buddhism and Triratna, even when there is clear mutual attraction and a shared wish to enter into a relationship.
 Rather, we would ask them to wait until the less experienced person has established other effective friendships within our community.